zesstra/mudstandards/intermud/doc/intermud-v25.rst

 of the individual fragments) and decoded as a normal packet.

-When storing fragments of a packet, the receiver **MUST** use a unique packet id which uses the peer name, peer address and sending peer port and the sent packet-id.
+When storing fragments of a packet, the receiver **MUST** use a unique packet id which uses the peer name and the sent packet-id.

 Any peer **MUST** support at least 100 fragments per packet.